 RUN - In the Run format, each athlete performs a minimum of two runs or up to a maximum of three 45 - 60 second runs depending on the event.
 The exact length of the run is determined based on the size and layout of the FOP.
 In the run format, the five judges will use a point scale from 0.00 to 100.
 The highest and the lowest scores from each run are dropped, and the remaining three scores are added and then averaged to two decimal numbers.
-The best run's score counts for the final ranking position.
+The athlete's highest overall scoring run using this formulation counts for the final ranking position.